Introduction to Sociology 2300-MWŚN-WS

 - basic sociological concepts;

-- at an advanced level the place of alternative education, socio-cultural animation in pedagogy and other sciences, taking into account knowledge of the basics of sociology.
+- the place of alternative education, socio-cultural animation in pedagogy and other sciences, taking into account knowledge of the basics of sociology.

 In terms of skills, the student is able to: